-STTM market parameters are currently required to be reviewed at least once every five years in accordance with rule 492 of the National Gas Rules (NGR).
+STTM market parameters are currently required to be reviewed at least once every five years in accordance with Rule 492 of the National Gas Rules (NGR).
 No similar requirement exists for a review of the parameters used in the DWGM.
 AEMO is using the occasion of an STTM review to undertake a third-party review the DWGM parameters also.

 This report presents Market Reform's proposed methodology for the conduct of the review and presents the rationale for the approach.
-The proposed methodology will be the subject of an industry consultation, which will inform the final methodology used.
-The methodology proposed in this report is that used by Market Reform for the 2018 though the scenarios and data are revised.
+The proposed methodology will be the has been subject of anto industry consultation, which will inform the and this final methodology used has been updated to reflect submissions from participant submissions.
+The methodology proposed in this report is that used by Market Reform for the 2018 Review though the scenarios and data are revised.